Italian submarine Dagabur: Construction and career

-On December 14, 1941 Dagabur, now under command of captain Alberto Torri, intercepted while surfaced, and launched two torpedoes at an unknown unit, and immediately disengaging by diving.
-From the British documentation, it was later learned that the unit attacked was British submarine Talisman, which did not sustain any damage and it reacted with the launch of two torpedoes and deck gun fire, but also with no results.
+On December 14, 1941, Dagabur, now under the command of Captain Alberto Torri, intercepted while surfaced, and launched two torpedoes at an unknown unit, and immediately disengaged by diving.
+From the British documentation, it was later learned that the unit attacked was the British submarine Talisman, which did not sustain any damage and it reacted with the launch of two torpedoes and deck gunfire, but also with no results.

-At the beginning of August 1942 Dagabur, now under command of captain Renato Pecori, left Cagliari and was sent to patrol an area between Ibiza and Mallorca and northern coast of Algeria.
+At the beginning of August 1942, Dagabur, now under the command of Captain Renato Pecori, left Cagliari and was sent to patrol an area between Ibiza and Mallorca and the northern coast of Algeria.
 On August 10, 1942, she was ordered to report sightings of enemy units, but not attack any ships until after the start of the British Operation "Pedestal".
-On August 11, 1942, she sighted British Force, part of Operation "Bellows", including British aircraft carrier HMS Furious and eight destroyers south of the Balearic Islands.
-Dagabur attempted to maneuver into approach on the surface but was spotted and attacked and rammed by destroyer HMS Wolverine and sank with all hands in the position 37°18′N 1°58′E on August 12.
+On August 11, 1942, she sighted the British Force, part of Operation "Bellows", including the British aircraft carrier HMS Furious and eight destroyers south of the Balearic Islands.
+Dagabur attempted to maneuver into approach on the surface but was spotted and attacked and rammed by the destroyer HMS Wolverine and sank with all hands in position 37°18′N 1°58′E on August 12.
 HMS Wolverine was also damaged in the collision, and had to be escorted back to Gibraltar for repairs.